jsc329/ammonitorwiki/17-classifications.md

 The five records returned show predictions for *scoreID* number 1.
-The type of *classifier* in **AMMonitor** is currently limited to ‘glmnet’, ‘svmradial’, ‘svmlinear’, ‘rf’, and ‘kknn’, which we define later.
+The type of *classifier* in **AMMonitor** is currently limited to ‘glmnet’, ‘svmRadial’, ‘svmLinear’, ‘rf’, and ‘kknn’, which we define later.
 The *modelName* describes the name of the classifier model stored in an AMModel library (*amml*) called “classifiers”.
 Here, you can see five different classification models have been used to obtain the probability